abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

 1. Navigate back Azure Boards tab and notice that the **work item** has been marked as **done**.

    ![](media/E2T2S13.png)
+   > **Note:** The work item may take a little while to be marked to **Done**.
+You can proceed to the next task and exercise and come back and check once you have completed the lab.

 ## Task 3: Configure Azure Test plan